Azure/PSRule.Rules.Azure/docs/customization/storing-custom-rules/index.md

 # Storing custom rules

-PSRule for Azure covers common use cases that align to the [Microsoft Azure Well-Architected Framework (WAF)][AWAF].
+PSRule for Azure covers common use cases that align to the [Microsoft Azure Well-Architected Framework (WAF)][1].
 In addition to WAF alignment you may have a requirement to enforce organization specific rules.

 For example: